-- b.
-Thesis-based graduate students admitted before Fall 2011 and course-based graduate students: - i.
+b.
+Thesis-based graduate students admitted before Fall 2011 and course-based graduate students:

+- i.
 Course Instruction Fees: All thesis-based students admitted before Fall 2011 and all course-based graduate students are assessed individual course fees for all courses, projects, and thesis research.
 There is no maximum Instructional Fee.
 Fees for a course taken for credit are normally calculated according to the following formula: fee index value x units of fee index (except THES 919; see below).
 The fee index value is a dollar amount that is approved annually by the Board of Governors.
-The graduate fee index value for Fall 2016/ Winter 2017 is \$104.02.
+The graduate fee index value for Fall 2018/Winter 2019 is \$104.02.
 Fees for an audited course are calculated according to the following formula: fee index value x units of fee index x 1/2.
 Therefore, the Instructional Fee for a course with 6 fee index units taken for credit is \$624.12.
 The Instructional Fee for a course with 6 fee index units taken for audit is \$312.06.
 (Special Graduate Students may not audit courses.)

 The units of fee index are shown following the title of each course in Course Listings), and are indicated by fi. - ii.
-Reduced Thesis-Only Fee: For 2016-2017, this Instructional Fee is assessed at a flat rate of \$1,167.96 per term.
-To be assessed the Reduced Thesis-Only Fee for a full-time thesis registration, students must have been admitted before Fall 2011 and meet the following eligibility criteria:

-Doctoral Students: must be in a noncost-recovery program; must have been registered full-time (minimum of ★9 course/thesis per term) in at least four Fall or Winter Terms in their graduate program and have been assessed at least 18 fee index units in each of those terms;

-and must register in THES 919 instead of THES 909.
-(THES 919 and THES 909 are both equivalent to \pm 9 in a term.)

-Master's Students: must be in a noncost-recovery program; must have been registered full-time (minimum of ★9 course/thesis per term) in at least two Fall or Winter Terms in their graduate program and have been assessed at least 18 fee index units in each of those terms; and must register in THES 919, instead of THES 909.
-(THES 919 and THES 909 are both equivalent to ★9 in a term.)
+Reduced Thesis-Only Fee: For 2018-2019, this Instructional Fee is assessed at a flat rate of \$1,167.96 per term.
+To be assessed the Reduced Thesis-Only Fee for a full-time thesis registration, students must have been admitted before Fall 2011 and meet the following eligibility criteria: - Doctoral Students: must be in a noncost-recovery program; must have been registered full-time (minimum of \bigstar 9 course/thesis per term) in at least four Fall or Winter Terms in their graduate program and have been assessed at least 18 fee index units in each of those terms; and must register in THES 919 instead of THES 909.
+(THES 919 and THES 909 are both equivalent to \bigstar 9 in a term.)
+Master's Students: must be in a noncost-recovery program; must have been registered full-time (minimum of \bigstar 9 course/thesis per term) in at least two Fall or Winter Terms in their graduate program and have been assessed at least 18 fee index units in each of those terms; and must register in THES 919, instead of THES 909.
+(THES 919 and THES 909 are both equivalent to \bigstar 9 in a term.) - iii.

-- iii.
 Extra Course Fees: For thesis-based graduate students admitted before Fall 2011 and course-based graduate students fees for courses extra to a degree program are calculated in the same way as fees for courses that are part of a degree program. - iv.
-Program Differential Fee: In addition to Course Instructional Fees, students registered in the following program are assessed a Program Differential Fee:

-Master of Business Administration (MBA): Students admitted to this program in Fall 2008 or thereafter are assessed an MBA Program Differential Fee on a course-by-course basis.
-The 2015-2016 MBA Program Differential Fee is \$597.84 per ★3 course.
+Program Differential Fee: In addition to Course Instructional Fees, students registered in the following program are assessed a Program Differential Fee: - Master of Business Administration (MBA): Students admitted to this program in Fall 2008 or thereafter are assessed an MBA Program Differential Fee on a course-by-course basis.
+The 2018-2019 MBA Program Differential Fee is \$597.84 per ★3 course.
 This fee is subject to yearly Instructional Fee increases.
 There is no maximum MBA Program Differential Fee amount.